Macron 'sad and sorry' after Champions League final chaos

-PARIS (AP) — French President Emmanuel Macron and government members said they are “sad and sorry” for 2,700 Liverpool fans who had a ticket but couldn't get into the stadium amid disorder and chaos at the Champions League final in Paris, where Liverpool lost to Real Madrid 1-0.
+PARIS (AP) — French President Emmanuel Macron and government members said they are “sad and sorry” for 2,700 Liverpool fans who had a ticket but couldn't get into the stadium amid disorder and chaos at the Champions League final in the Paris suburb of Saint-Denis, where Liverpool lost to Real Madrid 1-0.

-The issue has been discussed at the weekly Cabinet meeting at the Elysee presidential palace on Wednesday, French government spokesperson Olivia Grégoire said.
+The issue was discussed at the weekly Cabinet meeting at the Elysee presidential palace on Wednesday, French government spokesperson Olivia Grégoire said.

 “Could we have done things better or could it have been better handled?
 Yes,” she told reporters.
 “Can we improve things, especially in view of the future sports events?
 Certainly.”

-Saturday’s events prompted concerns in France and abroad as the country is set to host the Rugby World Cup next year and the 2024 Olympics.
+Saturday’s events prompted concerns in France and abroad about the country's ability to host major sporting events.
+France will host the Rugby World Cup next year and the 2024 Olympics.

+Repeated allegations of brutality have been made against French police in recent years, notably during the Yellow Vests protests against the government, amid calls for police to exercise greater restraint.
+French police have also struggled to get a grip on fan violence at domestic soccer matches this season.

+Liverpool said it has already collected more than 5,000 testimonies from supporters who traveled to France to attend the final.
+Liverpool chief executive Billy Hogan has reviewed some of the information and said he was “horrified by the way some men, women, children — able bodied, less able bodied — have been indiscriminately treated," both before and after the match.

-The French Football Federation (FFF) said in a statement that 35,000 people without tickets or with “fake” tickets made their way to the Stade de France.
-They created disorder by blocking access to the stadium and preventing fans who had real tickets from getting into the stadium, the statement said.
+According to the French Football Federation (FFF), 35,000 people without tickets or with “fake” tickets made their way to the Stade de France.
+It said they created disorder by blocking access to the stadium and preventing fans who had real tickets from getting into the venue.

 European soccer's governing body, UEFA, has also started to gather evidence about issues outside the Stade de France that marred one of the world's biggest games in sports.